tipsi2022/Stock-Market-Analysis/README.md

-# Stock Market Analysis and Prediction for Apple
+# Stock Market Analysis and Prediction of Infosys

 ## Best Time Period for Moving Average:-
 * Caculation of Best Lookback Period Based on the number of days you want to keep the stocks.